Roman and Late Antique architecture

 Atriumhaus – Ausgrabungsgeschichte

-According to the finds, the atrium house was built around the middle of the 1st century A.D.
-This was followed by various modifications and adaptations that were necessary to adapt this type of building, which was designed for a Mediterranean climate, to the southern Alpine weather conditions.
-Heating systems had to be installed and rooms reduced in size to ensure that the building could also be used in the winter months.
-The heating systems were fuelled from the kitchen garden to the south and west.
-Further rooms were added to the east of the actual atrium house, which was built in its current visible structure in the 2nd century AD on top of older building remains.
-The main feature of this so-called east wing is the large, heated rooms which, although they contained plenty of wall paintings, had no water supply facilities whatsoever, thus refuting the interpretation of a private thermal bath.
-Rather, this is a representative building wing that remained in use until late antiquity with a few modifications.
+According to the finds, the atrium house was built around the mid-1st century AD.
+This was followed by various modifications to adapt this Mediterranean-style building to southern Alpine weather conditions.
+Heating systems had to be installed, and rooms reduced in size, to ensure usability during the winter months.
+The heating installations were supplied with fuel from the kitchen garden to the south and west.
+Additional rooms were added east of the core atrium house, which itself—visible in its current form—was rebuilt in the 2nd century AD over earlier structures.
+The defining feature of this so‑called east wing is its large, heated rooms which, although richly decorated with wall paintings, lacked any water-supply installations—refuting the earlier interpretation as a private bath.
+Rather, it was a representative wing that, with minor alterations, remained in use into Late Antiquity.

 Literature

-M. Tschurtschenthaler, Municipium Claudium Aguntum: römischer Wohnluxus in den Alpen, in: L. Dal Ri / St. di Stefano (eds.), Littamum - Una mansio nel Noricum / A Mansio in Noricum, BAR Intern.
+M. Tschurtschenthaler, Municipium Claudium Aguntum: römischer Wohnluxus in den Alpen, in: L. Dal Ri / St. di Stefano (Hrsg.), Littamum – Una mansio nel Noricum / Eine Mansio in Noricum, BAR Intern.
 Series 1462 (Oxford 2005) 106-126.

 M. Auer, Municipium Claudium Aguntum.
 Kitchen Residues from the Atrium House, in: G. Nutu / S.-C- Ailincai / C. Micu (Eds.), The man, the river and the sea.
 Studies in Archaeology and History in honour of Florin Topoleanu on his 65th anniversary (Cluj-Napoca 2017) 327-340.